 Prof Doyle said efforts were continuing to trace the 2,000 people who have entered the UK from China on international flights.

-Chinese President Xi Jinping has called the outbreak a grave situation and said the government was stepping up efforts to restrict travel and public gatherings while rushing medical staff and supplies to the city at the centre of the crisis, Wuhan, which remains on lockdown.
+Chinese President Xi Jinping has and said the government was stepping up efforts to restrict travel and public gatherings while rushing medical staff and supplies to the city at the centre of the crisis, Wuhan, which remains on lockdown.

 State media reported that the president had visited the virus-hit region over the weekend to meet with officials - a sign as to how serious the Chinese are taking this.